 The internet has helped break down barriers to communication, bring people closer together, and democratize access to information.
 Businesses are no longer restricted to the talent available in their city/town - they can scour the globe for employees and use remote workers to scale.

 Such trends are now catching on.
 Currently, it is estimated that about 2.8 percent of the global workforce now works from home.
 The figure represents an increase of 105% from 2005.
+And after the COVID-19 pandemic, the demand for remote work looks very likely to increase.

 For businesses that hire remote workers, it’s crucial that their data is protected and encrypted.
 This keeps it away from any malicious entity that might be trying to snoop in.
 A VPN will help mitigate these risks to a considerable degree.